abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/2_data_preparation/README.md

 <img align="right" src="./img/2.ras1.png" width="20%" >

 ### 1.1.
 Cells with at Least One 'Fire' Event
-This group encompasses cells that encountered at least one fire event during the 238-month study period.</br>
+This group includes cells that encountered at least one fire event during the 238-month study period.</br>
-Each cell within this group is characterized as either 'Water' (-2), 'No Fire' event (0), or 'Fire' event (1) over the course of the study.
+Each cell in this category is labeled as either 'Water' (-2), 'No Fire' event (0), or 'Fire' event (1) over the study duration.</br>
+For these cells, we retain the values of all variables, excluding any cells with missing data.

 <br clear="right"/>